+RGS fully recognises its moral and statutory responsibilities for safeguarding and promoting the welfare of children.

+The school's duty is to ensure that safeguarding permeates all activity and functions.
+This policy therefore complements and supports many other policies (including our Staff Code of Conduct, Whistleblowing Policy, Mobile Phone Policy (RGS Springfield and RGS The Grange only), Risk Assessment Policy, Complaints Policy, Rewards, Behaviour and Sanctions Policy, Anti-Bullying Policy, Special Educational Needs and Disabilities Policy, Educational Visits Policy, First Aid Policy, Health and Safety Policy, Sex and Relationships Policy, Images Policy, Equal Opportunities in Education and Use of School Computers and Internet Access) and adheres to the statutory guidance Keeping Children Safe in Education issued by the Department of Education 2014 (updated 2015 and 2016).
+It is accepted that when undertaking development or planning of any kind the school will consider safeguarding matters as part of this process.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002; and in line with government publications the Teachers' Standards 2012, 'Working Together to Safeguard Children' 2015 (as amended in February 2017 but still dated March 2015) and 'Keeping Children Safe in Education' September 2016 and in accordance with the Prevent duty guidance (March 2015 and revised July 2015).
+Please note that the School's Radicalisation and Extremism Self Risk Assessment is available in the Staff Handbook or can be requested from the DSL.

-- 1.1.
-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002; and in line with government publications the Teachers' Standards 2012, 'Working Together to Safeguard Children' 2015 and 'Keeping Children Safe in Education' September 2016. - 1.2.
-Trinity High School fully recognises its moral and statutory responsibilities for safeguarding and promoting the welfare of children. - 1.3.
-Our policy applies to all staff, governors and volunteers working in the school. - 1.4.
-There are five main elements to our policy: - Ensuring we practice safer recruitment in checking the suitability of staff and volunteers to work with children; - Raising awareness of child protection issues and equipping children with the skills needed to keep them safe; - Developing and then implementing procedures for identifying and reporting cases, or suspected cases, of abuse; - Supporting pupils who have been identified as in need of early help or at risk of harm in accordance with his/her agreed Child Protection, Child in Need or Early Help plan; - Establishing a safe environment in which children can learn and develop. - 1.5 We recognise that because of the day to day contact with children, school staff are well placed to identify concerns early and to observe the outward signs of abuse.
-The school will therefore: - Establish and maintain an environment where children feel safe, secure, valued and respected and are encouraged to talk, believing they will be listened to; - Ensure children know that there are adults in the school whom they can approach if they are worried; - Include opportunities in the curriculum, specifically through PSHE and ICT, for children to develop the skills they need to recognise and stay safe from abuse and to know who they should turn to for help. - 1.6 We seek to ensure that the child's wishes and feelings are taken into account when determining what action to take and what services to provide to protect children from harm.
-To this end we will: - Ensure there are systems in place for children to express their views and give feedback e.g. through school/class councils, safety questionnaires, participation in anti-bullying and e-safety events; - Ensure that the child's thoughts/wishes and feelings are recorded on all referrals.
+Our policy applies to all staff, part time and full time, permanent or temporary, governors and volunteers working in the three RGS schools, hereafter referred to as the school.

+There are five main elements to our policy:

+- Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children: - Raising awareness of child protection issues and equipping children with the skills needed to keep them safe; - Developing and then implementing procedures for identifying and reporting cases, or suspected cases, of abuse; - Supporting pupils who have been identified as in need of early help or at risk of harm in accordance with his/her agreed Child Protection, Child in Need or Early Help plan; - Establishing a safe environment in which children can learn and develop.

+We recognise that because of the day-to-day contact with children, school staff are well placed to identify concerns early and to observe the outward signs of abuse.
+The school will therefore:

+- Establish and maintain an environment where children feel safe, secure, valued and respected and encouraged to talk, believing they will be listened to; - Ensure children know that there are adults in the school whom they can approach if they are worried: - Include opportunities in the curriculum, specifically through PSHCE, Computing and IT for children to develop the skills they need to recognise and stay safe from abuse and to know who they should turn to for help.